 - Exclusion device

 This approach is best if you have only one raccoon in your attic.
 It involves sealing all entry holes except one.
 The exclusion device is installed in the last hole.
 Once the animal leaves through the hole, it cannot get back in.

 If you have a mother raccoon with her kits in your attic, exclusion may be unwise because you risk separating the mother from her kits.
 But with trapping, you can use the kits as bait to lure the mother into the trap and relocate them altogether.

 Repellents like cayenne pepper and mothballs are known to have moderate success in keeping raccoons away.

 After getting rid of the raccoon, it’s essential to get rid of their droppings and urine and thoroughly disinfect the entire space to kill pathogens.
 What’s more, all damages done by the animals need to be repaired to preserve the structural integrity of the building.

 Trust Metro Wildlife and Pest Control for Raccoon Removal

-If you live in SC, NC, Savannah, GA; Jacksonville, FL, and you’re dealing with a raccoon problem, contact us today to end your worries.
+If you live in South Carolina, and you’re dealing with a raccoon problem, contact us today to end your worries.